 Influenced by performance art and the feminist movement of the 1960s and 1970s, Cahn developed her work in the 1980s incorporating large, black and rich drawings of warships, televisions, fighter jets and other seemingly male-dominated vernacular.
-Back then she was often using and instrumentalising her body to create the drawing in a perfomative act.
-Theperformative aspect is just as valid as the corporeality with which her work develops.
-The body is not only the subject of contemplation, but …
+Back then she was often using her body to instrumentalize the drawing in a perfomative act.
+The performative aspect is just as valid as the corporeality with which her work develops.
+The body is not only the subject of contemplation, but also serves …

 Miriam Cahn (born in Basel, 1949) lives and works in Stampa, Switzerland.

 Significant solo exhibitions include Palazzo Castelmur (Stampa, 2021); Kunsthal Charlottenborg (2021), Sifang Art Museum, Nanjing (2020); the exhibition I AS HUMAN at Kunstmuseum Bern (2019) which travelled to Haus der Kunst, Munich (2019) and Museum of Modern Art, Warsaw (2019); Museo Nacional Centro de Arte Reina Sofía, Madrid (2019); Kunsthaus Bregenz (2019), among others.
 The exhibition titled “ME AS HAPPENING” will be shown in a new iteration at the Power Plant in Toronto in Fall 2021.
 Additionally, Palais de Tokyo (Paris); ICA Milan and MAN (Nuoro, Italy) will be presenting solo exhibitions in 2022.